gek169/Simple_ISA/README.md

 Region: 64 kilobytes starting at an address whose 2 low bytes is zero.

-Zero 'Home' Region: the topmost region, where the stack pointer is stuck and where normal non-far loads and stores happen.
+Zero 'Home' or 'Stack' Region: the topmost region, where the stack pointer is stuck and where normal non-far loads and stores happen.

 Bus or Device:
 the implementation of gch() and pch() from d.h which is used for I/O and accessible with getchar/putchar